Download a copy of my CV click here.

 AWARDS & HONORS

-- Honorable Mention, Neil Sutherland Article Prize, History of Children and Youth Group of the Canadian Historical Association for “Tattletales: Childhood & Youth Authority in Early Modern France,” 2018
+- Honorable Mention, Neil Sutherland Article Prize, History of Children and Youth Group of the Canadian Historical Association for “Tattletales: Childhood & Authority in Eighteenth-Century France,” 2018

 - Bernadotte E Schmitt Grant for Research in European, African, or Asian History, The American Historical Association, Summer 2017